ianmcloughlin/theory-algos-project/README.md

 You should overwrite this README with your own work.
 The README must at least contain the following items.

-- A **description** of your repository and its contents, pitched at a knowledgeable outsider.
+- A **description** of your repository and its contents pitched at a knowledgeable outsider.
 - **Compilation** instructions stating how to compile, test, and run your program.
 - An **explanation** of what the SHA512 algorithm is and why it is important.
 - **Answers** to each of the following three questions, up to 500 words each:
     - Why can't we reverse the SHA512 algorithm to retrieve the original message from a hash digest?
-    - Can you design an algorithm that, given enough time, will find input messages that give each of the possible 512 bit strings?
+    - Can you design an algorithm that, given enough time, will find input messages that give each of the possible 512-bit strings?
     - How difficult is it to find a hash digest beginning with at least twelve zeros?